phimath/stream_state/README.md

 # StreamState
 #### *Extremely simple and easy to use state management*

+* Easy to learn and use
+* No boilerplate
+* No reactive programming knowledge required
+* Automatic state persistence -- save the state of your variables between app launches!
+(Uses [Hive](https://pub.dev/packages/hive) under the hood)
+* VS Code snippets available for common tasks

+**You do not need to understand what streams are, or how to use them to use this package.**

 StreamState is a very simple and easy to use state management option for those new to declarative / react style programming.

-**You do not need to understand what streams are, or how to use them to use this package.**  In fact if you *do* understand them well, then this style of state management might be too simple for what you are doing.
+It has no boilerplate, and also offers easy automatic state persistence (it will automatically save the state of your variables between app launches).

 ## General concept